top of page

 As a point of interest, McKail’s father, Nathaniel, did not die until 1854 in England.
 John would not have been in receipt of any fortune to enable these real estate purchases.
 The hotel business was lucrative as Albany was visited by American whaling ships.
 The seamen spent their leisure time in the hotels and the obstinate McKail, never one to miss an opportunity, saw the enormous potentials.

-McKail was contracted to construct the town’s first jetty in 1837 along with John Dunn, another early Albany settler who had arrived in 1834.
+McKail was contracted to construct the town’s first jetty in 1837 along with James Dunn, another early Albany settler who had arrived in 1834.
 Both men knew each other in England and had become friends.

 This liaison of the two men would bring about life changing elements in their lives.
 The new jetty was to be built to the east of the now demolished second jetty and was located at Point Wakefield, at the bottom of what is now called Bridges Street.
 The value of the contract was one hundred pounds.